Skip to main content

 • SNMP integration for network device monitoring

-• Secure communication with mTLS support
+• Secure communication with mTLS

 • Modern web UI with dashboard visualization

-• User authentication with local login support
+• User authentication with JWT-based sessions

-• External system integration via Sync service
+• External system integration via embedded sync runtime (agent)

 What you'll need